mariohamann/include-iframe/README.md

 </include-iframe>
 ```

 Using the native iframe element in the LightDOM allows the browser to start loading the content immediately, even before JavaScript is executed.
 This ensures optimal performance and in addition enables features like [Lazy Loading](https://developer.mozilla.org/en-US/docs/Web/Performance/Lazy_loading) by setting `loading="lazy"` on the iframe.
+And even when JavaScript is disabled, the content of your iframe will be shown.

 > [!TIP]
 > For improved Progressive Enhancement, include the following CSS, which will hide the iframe when JavaScript is enabled.